jakesteinberg/jakesteinberg.github.io/_pages/about.md

   enabled: false
 ---

-I'm a research scientist at NOAA's [Geophysical Fluid Dynamics Laboratory](https://www.gfdl.noaa.gov/), where I work to understand the patterns and drivers of sea level variability, especially along the world's coastlines.
-My research draws on observational datasets and state-of-the-art ocean and earth system models to link regional sea level change to ocean heat content, water mass transformation, and large-scale circulation changes — including Gulf Stream variability and patterns of meridional overturning.
-A central goal of my work is building mechanistic understanding that can support anticipation of future changes across weekly to decadal timescales.
+I'm a research scientist at NOAA's [Geophysical Fluid Dynamics Laboratory](https://www.gfdl.noaa.gov/), where I work to understand the patterns and drivers of sea level variability and improve sea level process representation in ocean and climate models.
+I'm especially interested in sea level along world's coastlines and impacts to the built environment.
+My research leverages observational datasets and state-of-the-art ocean and earth system models to link regional sea level change to ocean heat content, water mass transformation, and larger-scale ocean circulation changes.
+A central goal of my work is building a mechanistic understanding that can imrpove predictions of future states across daily to decadal timescales.